computational-expression/lab01/writing/reflection.md

 ### Preparation for Hardware Labs

-TODO: How do you think the sensor simulation concepts from this lab will help you when we start using real Pico 2W hardware next week?
+TODO: How do you think the sensor simulation concepts from this lab will help you when we start using real Pico 2W hardware in the next lab?
 What foundation has this lab provided for physical computing projects?